 What is GeoExpress?

 With powerful tools for reprojecting, color balancing, mosaicking, cropping and more, LizardTech® GeoExpress® software is your first choice for manipulating and encoding your geospatial imagery to the industry standard MrSID and ISO standard JPEG 2000 compression formats.
 GeoExpress supports alpha bands for true transparency control and multi- and hyperspectral imagery for more flexible band utilization.
-The interoperability within LizardTech’s Express Suite®software means that you can configure Express Server® and Spatial Express®software directly from GeoExpress, making it the ideal command center for your storage and distribution workflows.
+The interoperability within LizardTech’s Express Suite®software means that you can configure Express Server® software directly from GeoExpress, making it the ideal command center for your storage and distribution workflows.

 I've heard reference to "MG4," "MG3" and "MG2".
 What are they?

 Those are MrSID format files with the file extension of “.sid.”
 MG2 stands for MrSID Generation 2, MG3 stands for MrSID Generation 3 and MG4 stands for MrSID Generation 4.
 GeoExpress can create all three files with MG4 supporting the latest cutting edge technology from LizardTech, such as hyperspectral data, alpha channels and improved mosaicking.